murex/mikado-testbuilders-kata/workshop/4 - Mikado Method to the Rescue.md

 You'll find resource about the Mikado Method [here](./references/The%20Mikado%20Method.md) or on your room walls.

+### Rapid Response Question

+> As a group, what are the top 5 most important things about the the Mikado
+> Method?

 ## Live code the beginning of the Mikado Graph here

 To help you to get started, here is a demo of how to use the Mikado Method in